Ipssi-Portfollow/portfollow/README.md

 ## Getting started

 This repository holds Portfollow code.
-In order to run the project you will need to check your local machine requirements.
+In order to run the project in local you will need to check your local machine requirements.

 ## Requirements
 - Symfony 5